Cooking with Mamma C

 Instructions

-• While the potatoes are cooking, cook your frozen green beans in the microwave according to the package instructions.
+• While the potatoes are cooking, cook the green beans.
+Cook frozen green beans or bagged ones in the microwave according to the package instructions.
 (If using fresh green beans, rinse them and snap off the ends.
 Boil or steam them until they are cooked to your liking.)
 Drain and toss them with one teaspoon of olive oil and set them aside.

 • Chop up a peeled red onion until you have ⅓ cup.
 Set it aside.